 It is possible for the genetic hair thinning condition female pattern hair loss to begin any time following puberty.
 This has traditionally presented later on in life for women, whereas men have often started to notice signs in their 20’s.
 With the pressures of modern life increasing, this genetic condition is becoming increasingly common in younger women from their 20’s too, and – occasionally – in their late teens.

 It causes thinning hair along the top of the scalp, most usually prominent at the parting – which can appear wider than normal – and at the temples.
 Whilst this is a permanent hairloss condition, the rate of shedding varies from person to person.
 This can often be successfully managed with a bespoke female pattern hair loss treatment course tailored to the individual’s levels and pattern of shedding.
+At Belgravia, the key component of these courses is recommended formulations of high strength minoxidil from the range available at the clinics’ in-house pharmacies.
+This solution is applied directly to the scalp and helps to promote increased localised blood flow to encourage hair growth.

 Alarm bells ringing